GaINeR: Geometry-Aware Implicit Network Representation: Extended Experimental Analysis

 \section{Extended Experimental Analysis}

-This section presents additional experiments that complement the main results.
-It begins by outlining the difficulties encountered by prompt-based LLM and diffusion editors when performing controlled geometric modifications.
-This is followed by further editing examples, physics-inspired manipulations, and an ablation study.
+This section presents additional experiments and analyses that complement the main results.
+Specifically, we provide detailed error comparisons, further editing examples, physics-inspired evaluations, novel 2D-to-3D transformations, computational efficiency comparisons (size and time) and an extensive ablation study.
 Together, these extended results provide a broader view of the method’s capabilities and behavior.